[Updated June 2023]

-As temperatures soar in summer months, so does our body temperature.
-Dogs don’t tolerate high temperatures as well as humans.
-With sweat glands only in their feet and around their nose, dogs are less efficient at cooling themselves down than we are.
+Dogs don’t tolerate high temperatures as well as humans, though.
+With sweat glands only in their feet and around their noses, they’re simply less efficient at cooling themselves down than we are.
 Sadly, this makes them more susceptible to heat stroke.

 Heat stroke happens when your pet is too hot and is unable to reduce their body temperature to cool themselves down.
-Heat stroke can kill, so it’s important to act fast if your dog is displaying any signs of heat stroke.
-In this guide, we explain what heat stroke is, signs of heat stroke in dogs and what to do if you think your pet is suffering from heat stroke.
+Heat stroke can be fatal, so it’s essential to act quickly if you notice your dog displaying any of the tell-tale signs.

 Heat stroke in dogs

-Exertional heat stroke is caused by an increase in the body’s temperature during intense physical activity and is more likely to occur during hot weather conditions when dogs haven’t had a chance to acclimatise to the sudden change in temperature.
+Exertional heat stroke is caused by an increase in the body’s temperature during physical activity, and is more likely to occur during hot weather conditions when the dog hasn’t had a chance to acclimatise to the sudden change in temperature.

-Non-exertional heat stroke occurs when a dog is exposed to high temperatures and does not have access to proper ventilation or drinking water and so are unable to regulate their own temperature to keep themselves cool.
-This type of heat stroke typically occurs in a garden with no shade, in rooms without ventilation or in a parked car.
+Non-exertional heat stroke occurs when a dog is exposed to high temperatures separate to exercise.
+Often due to not having access to proper ventilation or drinking water.
+This means they are unable to regulate their own temperature and keep themselves cool.
+This type of heat stroke typically occurs in a garden with no shade, in rooms without adequate ventilation, or in parked cars.

-If your dog is displaying any of these behaviours or symptoms then they could be suffering from heat stroke:
+If your dog is exhibiting any of the following warning signs or behaviours, they could be experiencing heat stroke:

 - Excessive drooling

 - Faster, heavier panting